lilmart210/EasyDiffusers/README.md

 ### Installing Packages
 The image comes with pip installed.
 Inside the package we must navigate to `/app/Volume/Environments`
-This directory will have all of your python virtual environments. use `source <folder>/bin/activate` in order to activate your environment.
+This directory will have all of your python virtual environments. use `source <folder>/bin/activate` or `. <folder>/bin/activate`in order to activate your environment.
 once your environment is activated you can simply `pip install <package-name>` and it will be installed into the environment.

 ### Creating a Python Environment